polterguy/polterguy.github.io/dashboard/hyperlambda-generator/index.md

   image: /assets/images/hero/hyperlambda-generator.png
   og_image: /assets/images/hero/hyperlambda-generator-og.png
   image_description: The Hyperlambda Generator
+faq:
+  - q: "What is the Hyperlambda Generator?"
+    a: "Magic's own proprietary SLM (Small Language Model), fine-tuned with more than 600,000 training snippets, that transforms natural language into working Hyperlambda code in typically 1.5 to 5 seconds."
+  - q: "Can it hallucinate function calls?"
+    a: "No. Every slot the generated code invokes is verified against the slots that actually exist in your cloudlet before the code is returned.
+If the model invokes something that does not exist, the code is rejected and regenerated."
+  - q: "Where can I use it?"
+    a: "Everywhere code can be created in the dashboard: Hyper IDE, the Hyperlambda Playground, the Task Manager, SQL Studio, and the Generator - plus AI agents can use it over MCP to create new endpoints on demand."
+  - q: "How should I write my prompts?"
+    a: "Use formal specifications with technical language, naming your tables, arguments, and conditions precisely.
+If the result is wrong, press CTRL+Z to undo, refine your description, and generate again."
+  - q: "Can AI agents use the generator?"
+    a: "Yes.
+The generator is available over the MCP server, allowing a connected AI agent such as Claude to create new endpoints - and hence new tools for itself - on demand."
 ---

 Magic contains its own Hyperlambda Generator.
 This isn't a single component, but goes through most parts of the platform that somehow allow you to create Hyperlambda code.
 It's built as our own proprietary SLM (Small Language Model), fine-tuned with more than 600,000 training snippets, so it's actually very strong on creating backend code, even though it's using a _"small base model"_.